R1chard04/CS348-Project/README.md

 The following is our github link where we manage all the source code.
 - https://github.com/R1chard04/CS348-Project

-To do a git pull:
+To do a git clone:
 ```
 git clone git@github.com:R1chard04/CS348-Project.git
 ```